jsierles/jsierles.github.io/_posts/2015-04-29-simpler-reactnative-dev-with-katon.markdown

 $ katon kill myapp
 ```

-Tail the packager logs to track down problems.
+See the packager logs to track down problems.

 ```
 $ katon tail myapp